 If you wish to order your prescription online then you must contact the surgery reception to register for the online access, this also allows you to book doctors appointments online, although these are limited.
 Requests to register to use this system will be passed to a doctor for authorisation to access this service.

 If you have already registered with Patient Access then click here to order your prescription

 Certain kinds of regular medication may be given by “repeat prescription”, only with prior approval of the Doctor.
-These prescriptions should be requested at least 24 hours in advance.
+These prescriptions must be requested at least 24 hours in advance.
 Remember prescriptions ordered online at the weekend or in the evening will not be processed by us until our next working day so will not be ready until 24 hours after our receipt of your request.

 Please have the name of your item/s available.
 Requests can be made by telephone after 10.00am, by letter, by calling in to the surgery or using the link at the top of this page to order electronically.

 If you have a reorder slip you can tick the items you require and post or hand it in to the surgery.
 If you wish to have a prescription posted out to you, please enclose a stamped addressed envelope and remember to allow time for the post.
 Some local chemist do collect prescriptions directly from the surgery.
 Please ask the receptionist for details of those providing this service.

 - Patients can only request repeat items and not special requests if ordering Online

 - Only a 1 month supply of the contraceptive pill can be issued without a current blood pressure check.
 Please make an appointment with the Practice Nurse